-That doesn't mean that Christ is coming again.
-What it does mean is that Christ's voice will be heard again, and in that final voicing by Christ, those who do not have the ears to hear it, they will be cut off.
-That cutting off is future.
-That voice of the Lord, both during the time He spoke in mortality, as well as the time when He spoke through the Prophet Joseph Smith, as well as the time when He speaks again to give a final warning- If His voice is not heard and is not heeded, that cutting off, and only that cutting off, remains yet in the future.
-And therefore, the comment here by Moroni has reference to the future cutting off by those who would not hear the voice of the Lord, which is in that day soon to come, in our day, almost upon us.

-Then in verse 41, Moroni also quoted the second chapter of Joel, from the twenty-eighth verse to the last.
-He also said that this was not yet fulfilled, but was soon to be.
+That doesn't mean Christ is coming again as a prophet.
+What it does mean is that Christ's voice will be heard again.
+And in that final voicing by Christ, those who do not have the ears to hear it will be cut off.
+It is that cutting off which is future.
+That voice of the Lord, during the time He spoke in mortality, the time when He spoke through the Prophet Joseph Smith, as well as the time when He speaks again to give a final warning; then if His voice is not heard and is not heeded, that cutting off, and only that cutting off, remains in the future.
+Therefore the comment here by Moroni has reference to the future cutting off by those who would not hear the voice of the Lord, which "is in that day;" soon to come in our day and almost upon us.
+Then in verse 41 Moroni: "also quoted the second chapter of Joel, from the twenty-eighth verse to the last.
+He also said this was not yet fulfilled, but was soon to be.
 And he further stated that the fulness of the Gentiles was soon to come in.
-He quoted many other passages of scripture, and offered many explanations which cannot be mentioned here (Joseph Smith History 1:41; see also Joseph Smith History 3:4 RE).
+He quoted many other passages of scripture, and offered many explanations which cannot be mentioned here."
+(JS-History 1:41)

-So let's go back to Joel, in the second chapter, and begin at the 28th verse and look at that.
-This is what has not yet been fulfilled but is soon to come:

-And it shall come to pass afterward [beginning at verse 28 of chapter 2 of Joel], that I will pour out my spirit upon all flesh; and your sons and your daughters shall prophesy, your old men shall dream dreams, your young men shall see visions: And also upon the servants and upon the handmaids in those days will I pour out my spirit...I will shew wonders in the heavens and in the earth, blood, and fire, and pillars of smoke.
-The sun shall be turned into darkness...the moon into blood, before the great and the terrible day of the LORD...And it shall come to pass, that whosoever shall call on the name of the LORD shall be delivered: for in mount Zion and in Jerusalem shall be deliverance, as the LORD hath said, and in the remnant whom the LORD shall call.
-(Joel 2:28-32; see also Joel 1:12 RE)
+So let's go back to Joel in the second chapter and begin at the 28th verse and look at that.
+This is what has not yet been fulfilled, but is soon to come.
+"And it shall come to pass afterward, that I will pour out my spirit upon all flesh; and your sons and your daughters shall prophesy, your old men shall dream dreams, your young men shall see visions: And also upon the servants and upon the handmaids in those days will I pour out my spirit.
+And I will shew wonders in the heavens and in the earth, blood, and fire, and pillars of smoke.
+The sun shall be turned into darkness, and the moon into blood, before the great and the terrible day of the LORD come.
+And it shall come to pass, that whosoever shall call on the name of the LORD shall be delivered: for in mount Zion and in Jerusalem shall be deliverance, as the LORD hath said, and in the remnant whom the LORD shall call."
+(Joel 2:28 - 32)

 Now one of the things that we perhaps take for granted, but we have to give credit to Joseph Smith for doing, is distinguishing between all of these references to Jerusalem and these references to Zion.
-Until Joseph spoke, it was assumed that that was the same thing.
-It's not; and we know that there will be Zion, on the one hand, and we know that there will be Jerusalem, a gathering there, on the other hand.
-And we know that this prophecy concerning your sons, your daughters, prophecy, dreams, visions, all of this being poured out-this is something that is yet to happen.
+Until Joseph spoke, it was assumed that they were the same thing, and it turns out they are not.
+We know that there will be Zion on one hand, and we know that there will be Jerusalem, a gathering there, on the other hand.
+We know that this prophecy concerning your sons, your daughters, prophecy, dreams, visions, all of this being poured out.
+This is something that is yet to happen.
 But it is soon to come to pass.
-We have a great deal to look forward to that the angel Moroni, instructing Joseph Smith, covered with him on that night when he first appeared to him, promising that these things were going to come to pass.
-And they still have not yet come in.
+We have a great deal to look forward to according to the angel Moroni.
+The angel Moroni, instructed Joseph Smith on the night he first appeared to him, promised these things were going to come to pass.
+That has not happened yet.